About dashboards, charts, reports, & widgets

 The following features provide support for viewing Azure DevOps data through the web portal:

-• Dashboards are customizable interactive signboards that provide real-time information.
+• Dashboards: Customizable interactive signboards that provide real-time information.
 Dashboards are associated with a team or a project and display configurable charts and widgets.

-• Charts are query-based status or trend charts derived from a work item query or test results.
+• Charts: Query-based status or trend charts derived from a work item query or test results.

-• Widgets display configurable information and charts on dashboards.
+• Widgets: Items that display configurable information and charts on dashboards.
 The widget catalog provides brief descriptions of those widgets available to you.
-Also, you can add widgets provided through the Azure DevOps Marketplace.
+Also, you can add widgets provided through Azure DevOps Marketplace.

-• In-context reports are system-generated charts that support specific services.
-Examples are team velocity, sprint burndown, and the Cumulative Flow Diagram (CFD), and the Test Failures Report.
+• In-context reports: System-generated charts that support specific services.
+Examples are team velocity, sprint burndown, the Cumulative Flow Diagram (CFD), and the Test failures report.
 These reports are displayed on the Analytics tab for a specific service and derive data from Analytics.

 Power BI reports

-The following features provide support for viewing Azure DevOps data using Power BI:
+The following features provide support for viewing Azure DevOps data by using Power BI:

-• Analytics views provide a simplified way to specify the filter criteria for a Power BI report based on Analytics data for Azure Boards data.
-To learn more, see What are Analytics views?.
+• Analytics views: Provide a simplified way to specify the filter criteria for a Power BI report based on Analytics data for Azure Boards data.
+For more information, see About Analytics views.

 Note

-OData (Open Data Protocol) is an ISO/IEC approved, OASIS standard that defines a set of best practices for building and consuming REST APIs.
-To learn more, see OData documentation.
+Open Data Protocol (OData) is an ISO/IEC approved, OASIS standard that defines a set of best practices for building and consuming REST APIs.
+For more information, see OData documentation.

 SQL Server reports

-SQL Server Reporting is the legacy reporting solution available with Azure DevOps Server 2020 and earlier versions.
-The following features provide support for viewing Azure DevOps data using SQL Server Reports and SQL Server Analysis Services.
+SQL Server Reporting Services is the legacy reporting solution available with Azure DevOps Server 2020 and earlier versions.
+The following features provide support for viewing Azure DevOps data by using SQL Server Reports Services and SQL Server Analysis Services.

-• Excel status and trend reports supports generating custom work tracking reports using Excel starting with a flat-list query.
-To learn more, see Create status and trend reports from a work item query.
+• Excel status and trend reports: Support generating custom work tracking reports by using Excel starting with a flat-list query.
+For more information, see Create status and trend reports from a work item query.

-Users granted Stakeholder access have limited access to select features as indicated in the following table.
-To learn more, see About access levels.
-In addition to access levels, select features require permissions to execute.
+Users with Stakeholder access get restricted privileges, granting them access to only those features outlined in the following table.
+For more information, see About access levels.
+In addition to access levels, certain features require permissions to execute.

 Note

-Data displayed within a chart or widget is subject to permissions granted to the signed in user.
-To learn more, see FAQs on Azure DevOps dashboards, charts, and reports, Access and permissions.
+Data displayed within a chart or widget is subject to permissions granted to the signed-in user.
+For more information, see FAQs on Azure DevOps dashboards, charts, and reports.

 Supported features and tasks